-5. Empirical Results
+4. Empirical Results

-5.1.
+4.1.
 Summary Statistics

 Table 1 reports summary statistics of variables used in this study.
-In Panel A, the initial sample includes all listed firms in China from 2011 to 2016.
-Then I exclude financial firms because their financial reports are complied under different accounting standards.
+In Panel A, the sample includes all non-financial listed firms in China from 2011 to 2016.
 All variables are winsorized at 1%-99% except dummy variables.
-PCID has a mean of 0.204, suggesting that 20.4% A-share firms have PCIDs resignation after the release of Regulation
+PCID has a mean of 0.204, which means that 20.4% Ashare firms have PCIDs resignation after the release of Regulation No.18.
+Policy sensitivity has a mean of 4.95%, suggesting that policy and regulation of CSRC has a large impact on market performance.

-No.18.
-The sum of absolute CAR around issuance of regulatory documents by CSRC is 4.95%, suggesting that policy and regulation of CSRC has a large impact on market performance.
-Independent directors hold 2.144 directorship on average, suggesting that Chinese listed firms have busy board members and thus the monitoring from independent directors may be weak in China.
-Compensation of top three executives is around 0.07% of firm's total assets.
-However, the median of compensation is much smaller than the mean, which suggests that some executives receive very high compensation and are more entrenched.
-Similarly, the median of RPT and ETC are also smaller than the mean.
-This means that a small part of firms may have extremely poor governance.
-The largest shareholder hold 35.4% of A-share stocks (Top1), suggesting that ownership concentration is high in China.
-The high ownership concentration leads to potential expropriation from majority shareholders.
 The average board independence is 0.374, which is consistent with the regulation in China that at least one third board members should be independent.
 The statistics of other variables are comparable with other recent studies (e.g., Liu et al., 2017).
 Panel B shows the summary statistics of the matched sample used in the empirical analysis.
-Firm characteristics in the matched sample are similar to those of the full sample except the matched sample has more SOEs.
+Firm characteristics of the matched sample are similar to those of the full sample except the matched sample has more SOEs.

-5.2.
+4.2.
 Value Effect

-5.2.1.
+4.2.1.
 Market Reaction to Release of Regulation No.18